 Granola Bars made with oats, fruits and seeds, with a satisfying crunch.
 They make the perfect after School snack, or are brilliant for breakfast on the go – a real winner!

 I first published this recipe back in 2014, when George and Harriet were only two and I thought it was due a re-visit.
 But oh my goodness, looking at these photos has been such a trip down memory lane, just look at them and their squishy toddler cuteness.
 If you are aghast at the idea of cooking with your children, I promise it gets easier!

 Now George and Harriet are at school I am constantly looking for ideas for after school snacks for them.
 If I don’t arrive at the school gates brandishing some form of sustenance I am greeted with a surly, “Have you got anything to eat” so I’ve learnt that it is in EVERYONE’s best interest for me to have something on hand they can tuck into immediately.
 Whilst I don’t manage it all the time, I do like to have a batch of home-made goodies for them when I can.
 If they can also help with the making of said snacks them it’s even better.
 These Granola Bars fit the bill perfectly.
 George and Harri love them, and they make a great mid morning snack for me when I’m busy working.

 How do you make Granola Bars?

-- I used half jumbo oats and half normal oats as the recipe didn’t specify.
+- I used half jumbo oats and half normal oats to make these Granola Bars.
 If you only have one type, I’m sure either would be fine, but I liked the texture that at least some jumbo oats gave.

 - Cut them with a sharp serrated knife.